 Your customers are the boss.
 Your customers are the hero.
 It’s ALL about your customers.
 The story about how and why you started your company isn’t as important as how and why your customers need your product.
 Learn how to serve your customers, but know that once in a while your customer might be wrong.
-This article taught me about the freedom to occasionally “fire” a customer.
+Remember that you have the freedom to occasionally “fire” a customer.
 Embrace the concept that your product is not for everyone.

 7. Build structure and find balance.

 Professionals show up and do the work when they don’t feel like it.
-Become obsessed with time-management or you will begin drowning in chaos.
-Build structure for your business so that you can find healthy work-life balance.
+Become obsessed with time management or you will begin drowning in chaos.
+Build a structure for your business so that you can find a healthy work-life balance.
 Read time management books and find a routine.

-8. Build a tax savings account and an emergency fund savings.
+8. Build a tax savings account and an emergency savings fund.

 Finances and managing cash flow are two of the biggest distractions for any business.
 If you don’t have a CFO from the start, hire an accountant and/or bookkeeper, and build your savings.
 An emergency fund for your business can be anywhere from three months to a year of overhead expenses you have saved in the case of sudden disaster.
 Move money into your tax savings account every month and don’t touch it.
 Every quarter, while millions of business owners are scrambling to move around money for taxes, you’ll be able to stay hyper-focused on developing your business.